 Drop-off for residual material

-Accepted: only recyclable materials (blue bin), organics (brown bin) and final waste (bag with official orange tie).
+Accepted: only recyclable materials (blue bin), organics (brown bin) and final waste.

 In addition to the material usually disposed of in a domestic composter, the third-way pick-up allows to compost meat, fish, dairy products, fats such as oils and even paper napkins, cardboard soiled by food (pizza boxes or plates) as well as compostable tableware !

 Organic Material is picked up every two weeks during summer and every four weeks during winter in a brown bin.

 Please see the Checklist to know which materials are accepted in the brown bin

 Kitchen countertop bin: Line the bottom of your kitchen countertop bin with newspaper